Shahanshahsidd208/KSP-Profile-Analysis-dashboard/README.md

 #### 5. Performance Evaluation Framework:
 - Implement structured method to score officers based on factors such as pending and convicted cases, determining each factor's weightage for the overall score.
-- Provide officer with feedback ranging from outstanding to poor based on their scores, aiding in improvement and recognizing excellence.
+- Provide officers with feedback ranging from outstanding to poor based on their scores, aiding in improvement and recognizing excellence.

 ## Contributing